kajott/adventofcode/2018/09/README.md

 But then part 2 came and blow everything apart.
 Item insertion and deletion on arrays are _O(n)_ operations, making the whole puzzle _O(n²)_ when implemented this way.
 Instead of taking 100 times longer, it takes 10k times longer; too much to be manageable, let alone in a relatively slow language like Python!

 So I had no other choice than to re-implement the whole thing with a *proper* circular doubly-linked list, after a frustating failed attempt at splitting the large list into multiple smaller sub-list (i.e. a two-level tree).
 For whatever reason (hey, it was 7 AM and I was tired!)
-I made the proper implementation in C first and only "backport" it to Python later.
+I made the proper implementation in C first and only "backported" it to Python later.

+_(Fun fact: Juggling around with references in (doubly-)linked lists never ceases to inflict headaches, no matter how often you implemented that already!)_

 The C version is more than two orders of magnitude faster than the Python version, by the way -- so much so, that part 2 in C is twice as fast as part 1 in Python (with lists)!
 And that's without optimization.
 (Optimization didn't buy me anything, as I include the compilation time in the runtime here -- sure, `gcc -O4` generates 30% faster code, but it takes twice as long to do so ...)